Tmunayyer/GoogleContacts/README.md

 ## Focus

 This is a full stack application.
 I intended at the start to give equal time to both the front and back end of the application.
-In the end I would say that my time was 70/30 back/front.
+In the end it was 70/30 back/front.

 This was primarily due to being unfamiliar with Open Authentication and the Google API.
 Learning this was not too hard but weaving the flow of authentication into the server required extra attention compared to my experiences in the past.